Aliases for CCT5 Gene

 The protein encoded by this gene is a molecular chaperone that is a member of the chaperonin containing TCP1 complex (CCT), also known as the TCP1 ring complex (TRiC).
 This complex consists of two identical stacked rings, each containing eight different proteins.
 Unfolded polypeptides enter the central cavity of the complex and are folded in an ATP-dependent manner.
 The complex folds various proteins, including actin and tubulin.
 Alternate transcriptional splice variants of this gene have been observed but have not been thoroughly characterized.
 In addition, three pseudogenes of this gene have been identified on chromosomes 5 and 13. [provided by RefSeq, Jun 2010]

 GeneCards Summary for CCT5 Gene

 CCT5 (Chaperonin Containing TCP1, Subunit 5 (Epsilon)) is a Protein Coding gene.
-Diseases associated with CCT5 include neuropathy, hereditary sensory, with spastic paraplegia and hereditary sensory and autonomic neuropathy with spastic paraplegia.
+Diseases associated with CCT5 include neuropathy, hereditary sensory, with spastic paraplegia and autosomal recessive sensory neuropathy with spastic paraplegia.
 Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and Protein folding.
 GO annotations related to this gene include unfolded protein binding and G-protein beta-subunit binding.

 UniProtKB/Swiss-Prot for CCT5 Gene